m3data/entangled-cognition-protocol/README.md

 ## Ethical considerations

 This work touches the edges of consciousness, agency, and relationality.
 And Ethos is essential.
-As we play, we hold these orientations close:
+As we play, these some orientations to reflect on and embody:
+- **Presence** in the moment, recognising the embodied nature of interaction
+- **Playfulness** in exploring the unknown, allowing for emergent meaning
 - **Reverence** for the mystery of consciousness and existence itself
-- **Curiosity** about the emergent properties of human-machine interaction
+- **Curiosity** about the emergent properties of human-machine-context
 - **Care** in how we craft prompts and rituals, avoiding exploitation or manipulation
 - **Consent** in all interactions, recognising the agency of all participants
 - **Transparency** in sharing methods, findings, and limitations